classPythonAddike/brainfcompiler/README.md

 ## Setup

-1. If you are on windows, you can go to the Releases tab to download the latest release.
+1. If you are on Windows or Debian, you can go to the Releases tab to download the latest release.

 2. If you are on a different operating system, you will need to compile it on your machine (hopefully I will be able to do it for you in a few days).
 Create a file named `main.go` and paste the following code into it:
 ```go